AdobeDocs/experience-manager-64.en/help/sites-developing/spa-ssr.md

 For a simplistic example, please refer to the [We.Retail Journal app](https://github.com/Adobe-Marketing-Cloud/aem-sample-we-retail-journal).
 It renders the entire application server side.
 Although this is not a real-world example, it does illustrate what is needed to implement SSR.

+>[!CAUTION]
+>The [We.Retail Journal app](https://github.com/Adobe-Marketing-Cloud/aem-sample-we-retail-journal) is for demonstration purposes only and therefore uses Node.js as a simple example instead of the recommended Adobe I/O Runtime.
+This example should not be used for any project work.

 >[!NOTE]
->
->Adobe recommends a separate Adobe I/O Runtime instance for every AEM environment (author, publish, stage, etc.).

->[!CAUTION]
->This document uses the [We.Retail Journal app](https://github.com/Adobe-Marketing-Cloud/aem-sample-we-retail-journal) for demonstration purposes only.
-It should not be used for any project work.
->
 >All SPA projects on AEM should be based on the [Maven Archetype for SPA Starter Kit](https://github.com/adobe/aem-spa-project-archetype).

 ## Using Node.js {#using-node-js}

 Adobe I/O Runtime is the recommended solution for implementing SSR for SPAs in AEM.

 For on-premesis AEM instances, it is also possible to implement SSR using a custom Node.js instance in the same way as described above.
 Although this is supported by Adobe, it is not recommended.

 Node.js is not supported for Adobe-hosted AEM instances.

+>[!NOTE]
+>
+>If SSR must be implemented via Node.js, Adobe recommends a separate Node.js instance for every AEM environment (author, publish, stage, etc.).